Harry Browne: Later life

 After the 2000 election, Browne continued to work to increase the popularity of libertarian goals.
 In addition to writing and making appearances on behalf of the Downsize DC Foundation (an organization he helped to co-found and for which he served as director of public policy for a year and a half), he hosted two weekly network radio shows, one on Saturdays dealing with politics, which he often called "The Libertarian Conversation" (since listeners were encouraged to call in), and the other on Sundays, called "The Money Show", dealing with financial topics.
 Both of these radio programs were on the Genesis Communications Network.
-Browne also worked with the Free Market News Network, of which he was the president for much of 2005, and a senior political analyst.
+Browne also worked with the Free Market News Network, of which he was the president for much of 2005 and a senior political analyst.
 Via Free Market News, he had his own internet-based television show called This Week in Liberty, which ran for 25 episodes.

-Prior to his death, he was also working on a book called The War Racket: The Lies, Myths, and Propaganda that Feed the American War Machine.
+Near the end of his life, he worked on a book called The War Racket: The Lies, Myths, and Propaganda that Feed the American War Machine.
 War, he contended, was just another government program, and was essentially flawed because "government never solves anything."
 According to Jim Babka, "As Harry explained to me, the book was unlike any other he had ever written.
 Harry was well-read in his history, but after starting on the project he realized that 'well-read' wasn't enough."
 According to Browne's wife, Pamela, he collected over 400 books, read almost all of them, and made copious notes.
 He was struggling with the book's structure at the time of his death.

 Browne also authored thousands of articles and was a contributor to the news and opinion blog LewRockwell.com, to Antiwar.com, and to World Net Daily.
 He published the financial newsletter Harry Browne Special Reports from 1974 to 1997.

 Death

-On March 1, 2006, Browne died of Lou Gehrig's disease at his home in Franklin, Tennessee.
+On March 1, 2006, Browne died of ALS at his home in Franklin, Tennessee.
 He was 72 years old.
 Later that month Browne was eulogized by U.S. Congressman Ron Paul.